renvmorales/python-projects/hamlet-text-mining/README.md

 IN         |  434

 As expected, many of these words are very common in English (the only exception is *HAMLET*).
-These are called *stopwords* and barely bring new information.
+These are called **stopwords** and barely bring new information.

 The distribution of word counts (frequency) were analyzed as well.
 The following figure shows the histogram of all possible counts for different words.

 ![alt text](wordCounts.png)

+The distribution of word counts is highly assimetric as very few different words appeared more than 400 times.
+In the other hand, the vast majority is seldom used (90% of all words appeared no more than 9 times!).